sephajebi/home/_pages/about.md

 ---

 I completed my PhD in Combinatorics and Optimization at the University of Waterloo in August 2024.\
-My advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a> and my thesis is available <a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>here</a>.
+My thesis was <a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>_Foreshadowing the Grid Theorem for Induced Subgraphs_</a> and my advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.

-Currently I study structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.\
+Currently my research is in structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.\
 I am also interested in a few other areas including algebraic and geometric topology and analytic number theory.

 <a href='mailto:shajebi@princeton.edu'><i class="fas fa-envelope"></i> shajebi@princeton.edu</a> (current)\